 Any player may put a rover out of the game by causing it to hit the finishing stake with a roquet shot or a croquet or foot shot.
 The rover’s side earns the point for the stake, and the order of play continues without the staked-out ball.

 An interesting variation is playing “poison” (see Challenging Option #6).

 Time Limit Game

 If time does not permit a game to be played to the stake, a time limit may be set beforehand.
 A kitchen timer works well to alert players to the end of the time limit.
-When the time limit is reached, the ball in play is in its last turn, and the remaining balls in the game are entitled to one turn each.
-If neither side has won by staking out both balls at the end of this final round of turns, the winner is the side having scored the most points.
-In case of a tie, play continues in full rotations, beginning with the ball that was in play at the end of the time limit, until one side stakes out or has more points at the end of a full round of turns.
-If time does not permit to have last turns for each ball, the game can end with no ball having a last turn.
+When the time limit is reached the game is over.
 This is known as “sudden stop”.
+If the score is tied in the “sudden stop” format, the ball closest to its contested wicket gets an extra point for the win.
 If the score is tied in the “sudden stop” format, the ball closest to its contested wicket gets an extra point for the win.
 In a time limit game, players must play expeditiously and teams should not take excessive amounts of time in discussions.